timnewsham/gigaemu/README.md

 ## In Progress

-This is still incomplete.
+* The simulator has been tested quite a bit with `sim_test.py`.
-The emulator seems to work well, but hasnt been rigorously tested.
+* The emulator seems to work well, but hasnt been rigorously tested.
-The simulator is starting to work, but testing is still ongoing.
-The emulator and simulator should be tested against each other.
+* The emulator and simulator should be tested against each other.
-A lot more could be done to support I/O or live debugging and probing.
+* A lot more could be done to support I/O or live debugging and probing.